-South Asia has the highest concentration of poor people in the world with more than 400 million people still living in extreme poverty.
+South Asia is a region of contrasts.
+It is home to more than 300 million people living in extreme poverty.
 Many more people, particularly women and those working in the informal sector, live just above the poverty line and remain vulnerable to economic and environmental shocks.

-While the region had an impressive growth rate of 7.1 per cent per annum over the last decade, intra-regional trade in South Asia accounted for just 5 per cent of total trade in 2016 (versus 47 per cent across developing Asia as a whole).
+South Asia also has one of the fastest economic growth rates region in the world (estimated at 6.5 per cent1 in 2018) and in 2016-17, India was Australia's fifth largest export market.
+At the same time, intra-regional trade sits at less than five per cent, compared to 30 per cent for Association of Southeast Asian Nations (ASEAN).
 The relatively poor quality of trade-related infrastructure (e.g. ports, roads and storage facilities), as well as of energy production and distribution networks, are key constraints to growth.
-Non-tariff barriers – such as over-administration at borders – add to the high cost of cross border trading (50 per cent higher than ASEAN).
+Non-tariff barriers and border controls add to the high cost of cross border trading (50 per cent higher than ASEAN).

-Across South Asia there is limited cooperation on shared regional resources, such as water.
-In the last twenty years, over 50 per cent of South Asians (more than 800 million) have been affected by at least one natural disaster.
+Across South Asia there is limited cooperation on shared regional resources including water.
 Climate variability, competing and increasing demands from agriculture, industry (including energy production) and population growth will all impact on water availability.
-Greater levels of cooperation will be needed to manage these shared resources to ensure their long term sustainability and capacity to support economic growth and to maintain regional stability.
+Greater levels of cooperation will be needed to manage shared resources to ensure their long term sustainability and capacity to support economic growth and to maintain regional stability.